evkx/evkx.github.io/content/models/volkswagen/id.3/id.3_gtx/_index.md

 #### First row seats

-The Volkswagen ID.3 GTX offers a single type of front seat.
+For the front row, the Volkswagen ID.3 GTX offers two different seat types to choose from, catering to a range of comfort and style preferences.

 The following functionalities are available on the **standard** seat.